 - Ensure workers know about the policy and include it in new employee orientation.

-- Psychological Health and Safety in the Workplace – Prevention, promotion and guidance to staged implementation is a voluntary standard focused on promoting employees’ psychological health and preventing psychological harm due to workplace factors.
+- The Road to Psychological Safety is a voluntary standard focused on promoting employees’ psychological health and preventing psychological harm due to workplace factors.
 Published by the Mental Health Commission of Canada (2013)

 - Antidepressant Skills at Work: Dealing with Mood Problems in the Workplace - Centre for Applied Research in Mental Health and Addiction and BC Mental Health & Addiction Services (2009)